-It’s one of the most admired castles in all of England, and in this post, you’ll discover the ultimate list of facts about Bodiam Castle.
+It’s one of the most admired castles in England for multiple reasons, and in this post, you’ll discover the ultimate list of facts about Bodiam Castle.

 Interesting facts about Bodiam Castle